 This article originally appeared in the June 2017 issue of 'First', our Faculty Research Newsletter.

-Jo Dawkins, recently presented at the Home Office Centre for Applied Science and Technology (CAST) Academia and Industry meeting at the University of Westminster.
+Dr Jo Dawkins, presented at the Home Office Centre for Applied Science and Technology (CAST) Academia and Industry meeting at the University of Westminster.

 The meeting is attended by the leading forensic researchers, practitioners and industrial partners from across the UK.
 The presentation focused on the latest research regarding the development of fingermarks from painted walls at crime scenes, which is being undertaken at our University with Dr Lata Gautam and Dr Leesa Ferguson, and in conjunction with Dr Helen Bandey at CAST.